-Another important aspect of rainwater collection is the negating of storm water system overload.
+Another important aspect of rainwater collection is the negating of stormwater system overload.
 When water is captured and recycled for residential use, less water goes into the storm drains.
 This reduces the risk of floods and other natural disasters that can wreak havoc in communities and neighbourhoods.

 What About Dirty Roofs?

-Sizing of Rainwater Storage Tanks
+Sizing of Rain Water Storage Tanks

-Water Balance for Estimation of Rainwater Storage Capacity
+Rainwater Storage Capacity

 You’ll want to know the area of the roof from which you’ll be collecting your rainfall.
 The larger the area of the roof, the more rainfall that will be collected.
 This will result in a large amount of water collection.
 It will ultimately depend on the size of your water storage tanks.

-Assessing Performance of Different-Sized Rainwater Storage Tanks
+Different-Sized Rain Water Storage Tanks

 The weather isn’t the most predictable natural phenomenon, and the anticipated storage levels can overflow or be dry.
 The water must be supplied from other sources, in this case, to meet demand.
-The aforementioned computer model also takes in to account the exact differences needed if the above scenarios were to present themselves.
+The aforementioned model also takes in to account the exact differences needed if the above scenarios were to present themselves.

-Capturing Ground Runoff
+Capturing Ground Runoff in Water Storage Tanks

 Advantages of Rainwater Harvesting

-- Reducing Water Bills: This is a no-brainer.
+Reducing Water Bills: This is a no-brainer.
 Water that’s harvested through rainwater can be immediately used for several, non-drinking water functions.
 This can ultimately lead to huge reductions in utility bills for both businesses and residential buildings.
-When it comes to industrial buildings, harvesting rainwater can provide the perfect amount of water to reduce any operation’s operating costs, ultimately saving a ton of money.
+When it comes to industrial buildings, harvesting rainwater can provide the perfect amount of water to reduce any operation’s operating costs.
+Ultimately saving a ton of money.

 There is also the added bonus of not having to use the nearby water sources extensively, especially with respect to farms.
 Soil erosion is significantly reduced, as well.
 The fruit trees south africa and plants will thrive on recycled water.
 This water can be used whenever necessary.
 Using water storage tanks in South Africa is simple and easy!

 Rainwater is free from a lot of chemicals that are commonly found in most purified water.
 This alone makes it suitable for irrigation as well as many other things.
 Storing large collections of rainwater and other harvested water is a great way to help eliminate forest fires if you live in an area where forest fires are prevalent!

-- Reduces Demand on Groundwater: With a rapid increase in our planet’s population, demand for water is also increasing.
+Reduces Demand for Groundwater: With a rapid increase in our planet’s population, demand for water is also increasing.
 The result of the increasing demand for fresh water is that industries and communities alike are forced to dig down to aquifers to satisfy their operational demands.
 Groundwater has become increasingly scarce, because of this.
 In areas that have large water scarcities, this can be of particular danger.

-- Reduces Floods and Soil Erosion: During any rainy season, rainwater is harvested in immensely large tanks, reducing the risk of flooding in areas which are prone to it.
-Soil erosion is also alleviated through rainwater harvesting because of the lack of acid rain runoff in both lakes and ponds.
+Reduces Floods and Soil Erosion: During any rainy season, rainwater is harvested in immensely large tanks, reducing the risk of flooding in areas which are prone to it.
+Soil erosion is also alleviated through rainwater harvesting in Pretoria because of the lack of acid rain runoff in both lakes and ponds.

-- Can be Used For Multiple, Non-drinking purposes: Rainwater that’s harvested can be used for a variety of non-drinking purposes, such as flushing toilets, gardening, washing clothes, and washing cars.
+Can Be Used For Multiple, Non-drinking purposes: Rainwater that’s harvested can be used for a variety of non-drinking purposes, such as flushing toilets, gardening, washing clothes, and washing cars.
 Why use pure drinking water when you can use what the sky provides, with the same effect?

 Disadvantages of Rainwater Harvesting

-- High, Initial Price: Although some can be cheap, many rainwater harvesting systems can be hugely pricey at first.
+High, Initial Price: Although some can be cheap, many rainwater harvesting systems can be hugely pricey at first.
 Although they pay for themselves in the long run because of the eventual utility bill reduction.
 The long run is usually ten to fifteen years.

-- Regular Maintenance: Rainwater harvesting systems can be tiresome to maintain.
+Regular Maintenance: Rainwater harvesting systems can be tiresome to maintain.
 Depending on where you live, many types of rainwater harvesting systems can be prone to many types of pests.
 If they aren’t maintained, they’ll become the breeding ground for a plethora of unwanted animals.

-- Rooftop Chemicals and Animal Droppings: You’ll never be totally certain of what is on top of your roof.
+Rooftop Chemicals and Animal Droppings: You’ll never be totally certain of what is on top of your roof.
 Certain rooftops may be prone to chemical accumulations as well as bird droppings.
 Know the risk of what you’re installing before you pollute your plants or car!

-- Storage Limits: There is a limit to everything.
+Storage Limits: There is a limit to everything.
 Even when it comes to the amount of rainwater a system can hold.
 Unless you own a reservoir, rainwater collection systems can be prone to overflow, if the season is particularly wet.